Financial Aid Forms

 Eastern is currently the one most affordable Community and Technical College within the state of West Virginia.
 Tuition is only $4,128 (plus books, fees, and supplies) to attend full-time for the year.

 Financial Aid Basics

 - Financial Aid awards will occur once all requested documents are submitted and the Financial Aid Office has determined eligibility.

-- Financial aid funds will be awarded the third Wednesday of class after the add/drop period for the semester ends.
+- Financial aid funds will be awarded the third week of classes after the add/drop period for the semester ends.

 - Awards will occur each week thereafter.

 - Money owed to EWVCTC for tuition, books and fees, will be deducted from financial aid award and the remaining amount will be refunded to the student.

 - Refund checks will be mailed to the mailing address on file within 14 business days.